Updated on 12/30/2022 with USB-C conflict information and additional multipoint pairing information.

-Bluetooth is a popular method of wirelessly transferring data between two devices such as your phone and your headphones, your media player and a speaker, or your iPad and a keyboard.
+Bluetooth is a popular method of wirelessly transferring data between two devices, such as your phone and your headphones, your media player and a speaker, or your iPad and a keyboard.
 It’s one of the most widely used wireless technology in the world, according to the Bluetooth Special Interest Group.
-More than 4 billion Bluetooth products are expected to ship last in 2018 alone, and that number will likely almost double within the next three years.
+More than 4.6 billion Bluetooth products are expected to ship this year alone, and that number will likely increase to more than 6 billion per year by 2024.

 Why Bluetooth pairings fail

 Bluetooth depends on both hardware and software to work properly.
 So if your devices can't speak a common Bluetooth language, they won’t be able to connect.